xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/sectiondefdatamodel.md

 </td><td>

-Constructs a new instance of the `SectionDefDataModel` class
+Constructs a new section definition data model from XML.

 </td></tr>